 As collection programs have rapidly grown, there has naturally been a corresponding need to expand the capacity and number of local processing facilities.
 These facilities accept recyclable materials from the many regional collection programs and then sort, clean, shred, grind, bale and ship these resources to domestic and foreign markets.

 Crossroads Paper will use the latest generation of equipment and technology, supplied by global experts who specialize in the manufacture, engineering and construction of papermaking machinery.
-Components of this equipment will be sourced both domestically and internationally, and the world-class expertise of regional companies will be involved in civil construction, infrastructure improvements and machinery installation.
+Components of this equipment will be sourced both domestically and internationally, and the world-class expertise of regional companies will be involved in civil construction, infrastructure development and machinery installation.
 The result will combine the best resources the world and the local community can bring to this project.

 STOCK PREPARATION